Skip to main content

 Initial Adaptation versus Chronic Imbalance

-It is vital to distinguish between the initial, adaptive phase of and a persistent issue.
+It is vital to distinguish between the initial, adaptive phase of fluid retention and a persistent issue.
 In the first few weeks of a new protocol, your body is acclimatizing.
 The endocrine system is establishing a new baseline, a new homeostatic set point.
 During this period, a mild increase in fluid is a normal physiological response.

 Your cardiovascular and renal systems are adjusting to the updated hormonal signaling.
 This is a transient phase for most individuals, as the body’s compensatory mechanisms, such as adjusting aldosterone levels, begin to restore a new equilibrium.